alan-turing-institute/trustworthy-assurance/docs/dmh-report/chapter-2.md

 | Reliability | The objective of reliability is that an AI system behaves exactly as its designers intended and anticipated.
 A reliable system adheres to the specifications it was programmed to carry out.
 Reliability is therefore a measure of consistency and can establish confidence in the safety of a system based upon the dependability with which it conforms to its intended functionality. |
 | Accuracy and Performance | The accuracy of a model is the proportion of examples for which it generates a correct output.
 This performance measure is also sometimes characterised conversely as an error rate or the fraction of cases for which the model produces an incorrect output.
 Specifying a reasonable performance level for the system may also require refining or exchanging the measure of accuracy.
 For instance, if certain errors are more significant or costly than others, a metric for total cost can be integrated into the model so that the cost of one class of errors can be weighed against that of another. |

-Again, we are not proposing that these principles and core attributes be adopted in digital mental healthcare as the respective goals, claims, and evidence.
+Again, we are not proposing that these principles and core attributes should be adopted in digital mental healthcare as the respective goals, claims, and evidence.
 However, they could provide a starting point for the refinement of domain-specific principles while argument patterns emerge and become crystallised.[^rawls]

 [^rawls]: This process is (loosely) derived from the idea of 'reflective equilibrium', made famous by the political philosopher John Rawls.
 In short, the phrase 'reflective equilibrium' refers to a state of coherence among moral beliefs and attitudes, which emerges over time as a result of public deliberation and consensus building activities that focus on the relevant moral beliefs and attitudes (e.g. notions of 'justice').